 Nintedanib (nin ted' a nib) is a small molecular weight tyrosine kinase receptor inhibitor that has potent activity against several growth factor receptors, including vascular endothelial growth factor receptor (VEGFR), fibroblast growth factor receptor (FGFR) and platelet derived growth factor receptor (PDGFR).
 The inhibition of these receptors causes modulation of many intracellular pathways including inhibition of activities of pro-fibrotic mediators such as transforming growth factor-beta (TGF-β), and decrease in synthesis of extracellular matrix proteins including collagen and fibronectin.
 Nintedanib has been evaluated as therapy of malignant conditions such as non-small cell lung cancer and for benign fibrotic conditions such as idiopathic pulmonary fibrosis.
 In several large clinical trials, therapy with nintedanib was associated with a decrease in the progressive decline in lung function in patients with idiopathic pulmonary fibrosis and well as with a decrease in symptomatic, acute pulmonary exacerbations.
 On the bases of these studies, nintedanib was approved for use in idiopathic pulmonary fibrosis in the United States in 2014.
 It has not been approved for use in cancer.
 Nintedanib is available as capsules of 100 and 150 mg under the brand name OFEV.
 The typical initial dose in adults is 150 mg orally twice daily.
 Temporary dose reduction is advised for management of adverse reactions or poor tolerability.
 Side effects are not uncommon and include diarrhea, nausea, dyspepsia, abdominal pain, decreased appetite, headache and fatigue.
-Rare, but potentially severe adverse events include excessive bleeding, poor wound healing, and arterial thrombotic events.
+Rare, but potentially severe adverse events include excessive bleeding, poor wound healing, gastrointestinal perforation, embryo-fetal toxicity and arterial thrombotic events.

 In large randomized controlled trials, serum enzyme elevations occurred in up to 14% of patients receiving nintedanib compared to 3% of controls.
 Aminotransferase values above 3 times the upper limit of normal (ULN) occurred in only 3% to 5% of patients (compared to <1% of controls), and discontinuation of therapy because ALT elevations was required in less than 1% of nintedanib treated subjects.
 The enzyme elevations during nintedanib therapy were generally not accompanied by symptoms of liver injury or jaundice and resolved even without dose modification in many subjects.
-Despite the frequency of ALT elevations during nintedanib therapy, clinically apparent liver injury was not recorded in preregistration studies and has yet to be reported in the published literature since its general availability.
+Despite the frequency of ALT elevations during nintedanib therapy, clinically apparent liver injury with jaundice was not recorded in preregistration studies and has yet to be reported in the published literature since its general availability.
 Nevertheless, monitoring of liver tests is recommended for patients receiving nintedanib at least monthly for the first 3 months and every 3 months thereafter.
 Thus, nintedanib is likely to cause clinically apparent liver injury, but careful monitoring and early discontinuation may prevent its occurrence.